ttollers/RandomCircles/README.md

 ````
 var circle = {
-	latitude / lat : integer_between_-90_and_90,
+	latitude : number_between_-90_and_90,
-	longitude / lng : integer_between_-180_and_180
+	longitude : number_between_-180_and_180
-	id / rad / radius : integer_radius_in_metres
+	radius : integer_radius_in_metres
 };
 ````

 ## Usage - One Circle
 ````
+var Random = require('random-circles');
 Random.randomPointInCircle(circle_object_as_above);

 ````
 ## Usage - Multiple Cirlces

 This takes an array of circle objects as defined above.

-First, we must set the circles collection.
-We do this seperately so we can call the random function more than once without setting the collection each time.
+First, we filter and sort the circles.
+This can be done in 2 ways:

+# Method 1: Filter collection from within:

 ````
-Random.setCollection([
+Random.randomPointInCirclesCollection([
 	{
 		lat : lat_of_origin,
 		lng : lng_of_origin,